-By the time she came to Buddhism, she was bulimic and anorexic, and addicted to uppers.
+By the time she came to Buddhism, she was bulimic and anorexic and addicted to uppers.
 It was in the meditation halls that she describes that “my addiction to uppers and to champagne fell away.”
-In that moment, Vimalasara attempted to begin an ethical practice of abstaining from intoxicants.
+At that moment, Vimalasara attempted to begin an ethical practice of abstaining from intoxicants.
 It certainly wasn’t easy for her and she had to go around and around before she was able to abstain long-term, but she credits the eight steps as what helped her to achieve recovery.

 Below is an outline of the steps that Vimalasara created for the Eight-Step Recovery program.

 Step 1.
 Accepting that this human life will bring suffering.